Claudius Miller Easley: Early life and military career

 Claudius Miller Easley was born on July 11, 1891, in the small village of Thorp Spring, Hood County, Texas as the eldest son of Alexander Campbell Easley and his wife Claudia Miller.
-His family later moved to Waco, Texas when Easley was at a very young age.
-He subsequently attended local Waco High School, where he graduated in 1911.
-During his time at high school, Easley enlisted in the Texas National Guard and participated in Rifle-marksmanship competition at Camp Perry in Ohio.
+When Easley was four years old his family moved to Waco, Texas.
+Easley attended the local Waco High School, where he graduated in 1911.
+During his time at high school, Easley enlisted in the Texas National Guard and participated in the National Matches rifle marksmanship competition at Camp Perry in Ohio in 1910.
 He was later commissioned as an officer, with the rank of second lieutenant in the Infantry Branch on July 11, 1912, his 21st birthday.

-He later attended the Agricultural and Mechanical College of Texas and graduated in 1916 with a Bachelor of Science in Architectural Engineering Degree.
-With the graduation from college, Easley decided for active service in the United States Army.
-He served first with the Texas Army National Guard on the Mexican Border and while he was commissioned in the Regular Army in 1917, shortly after the American entry into World War I, he remained for further border patrol duties with the 37th Infantry Regiment, not seeing service in World War I.
+Easley subsequently attended the Agricultural and Mechanical College of Texas and graduated in 1916 with a Bachelor of Science degree in Architectural Engineering.
+Upon graduating from college, Easley went into active service in the United States Army.
+He first served with the Texas Army National Guard on the Mexican Border, during which period he met his future wife, Inez Wickline of Woodville, Texas.
+They were married in 1917 in Kansas City, Missouri, and had one son, Claudius M. Easley, Jr. Easley was subsequently commissioned in the Regular Army in 1917, shortly after the American entry into World War I. Easley did not see service in a theatre of war due to border patrol duties with the 37th Infantry Regiment during the remainder of World War I.